EllieJ87/Project-1---ellchan-anime-website/README.md

 * [JavaScript](https://en.wikipedia.org/wiki/JavaScript): The project uses JavaScript from Bootstrap which is required to add functionality to some of Bootstrap's components.
 * Google Chrome Dev Tools: For testing purposes.
 * [Google Fonts](https://fonts.google.com/): Google fonts was used to import ‘Covered By Your Grace’ font and ‘Lato’ into the HTML which is used on all pages throughout the project.
+* [W3C HTML-Validator](https://validator.w3.org/): Used to find mistakes in my HTML code and try to fix these.
+* [Autoprefixer](https://autoprefixer.github.io/): Used to find mistakes in my CSS code and try to fix these.
+* [Formspree](https://formspree.io/forms): Used for the backend contact form to ensure this linked from my site to my email.
+* [Compressjpeg](https://compressjpeg.com/): Used to compress all my images so loading pages would not be an issue.
 * [Font Awesome](https://fontawesome.com/): Font Awesome icons were used on all pages throughout the website.
 The majority of these were in the footer for the Social Media icons.
 I have added other Font Awesome icons to button.

 Here is a list of Icons that I have used within my site for the different pages/sections.
 These have all been styled using CSS.
 I have called the style tags the following: